Gooseheaded/bonjwatv-pipeline/docs/DEPLOYING.md

   - Server still needs Docker + compose plugin installed.
   - Safety: run.sh backs up named volumes `web-data` and `api-data` to `backups/` before updating (set `SKIP_BACKUP=1` to skip).
   - Seeding: run.sh seeds `api-data/videos.json` from the bundle if missing.
 You can override the seed source at package time with `SEED_VIDEOS_FILE=/path/to/videos.json scripts/package-docker.sh`.
-  - Webapp listens on port 80; catalog-api is internal-only.
+- Webapp listens on host port 8080; catalog-api is internal-only.
 - .env preservation: deploy-to-server.sh preserves an existing `.env` in the target directory and restores it into the new `current/` bundle so your secrets/config aren’t overwritten.

+Volume Migration Helpers
+- Export live volumes on the old host: `scripts/export-volumes.sh -o ~/bwkt-volume-backups`
+- Optionally copy the timestamped folder to the new host: add `-t user@new-host:/root/backups`
+- Restore on the new host: point to that folder, e.g. `scripts/import-volumes.sh -s /root/backups/volumes-YYYY-MM-DD-HHMMSS`

 TLS and domain
 - Easiest: run a reverse proxy (Caddy/Nginx) on the LXC that terminates TLS and forwards to `webapp:8080`.